corrode/corrode.github.io/content/blog/expressions/index.md

 }
 ```

-Not a big deal, but it requires a conscious effort to memorize when you can use expressions and when not.
+While this works, but it requires a conscious effort to memorize when you can use expressions and when not.

 Since `if` is an expression in Rust, using it in a ternary expression is perfectly normal.